nikitavoloboev/data/docs/travel/visited/europe.md

 # Europe

 Love Europe.
 Specifically how varied the culture can be in such short distances.
+I am not too fond of how high the tax is for many EU countries is though given the benefits you get for this tax money aren't that great in my opinion.

+There are [many nice EU countries with lower tax](https://www.youtube.com/watch?v=qnUa3BZLoSA) though that you can work from.

+I am also curious how you can make EU political system more efficient, right now it seems incredibly messy.

 ## Links